 Advice to Clients

-Our phone lines may be busier than usual during this time, however, we want to reassure you that our Reception and Client Relationship teams are working hard to ensure your enquiries are dealt with as efficiently as possible.
-We also have the assistance of Moneypenny, who are able to take enquiries over the phone, should we be unable to take your call at a particular time.
+As many of our staff continue to work from home, our phone lines may be busier than usual.
+However, we want to reassure you that our Reception and Client Relationship teams are working hard to ensure your enquiries are dealt with as efficiently as possible.

 New clients – please complete the enquiry form on our website and we will get back to you as soon as possible.
-Alternatively, you can email the following Partners directly:
+Alternatively, you can email the following senior team members directly:

 - Litigation and Employment – James Bell